Ivory Quinby: Personal life

 Quinby married Jane Allen, who had moved from Oneida County, New York, with her father Benjamin Allen, in 1839.
 They had three children, Arthur, Henry and Willis, all of whom died before their father.
 Allen died of tuberculosis in 1847.
 Quinby moved to Berwick shortly after Allen's death to begin his mercantile business, and met Mary Pearce, whom he married in 1848.
 He had five more children, bringing the total to eight.

 In 1866, Quinby decided to build a larger home than the others he had owned in Monmouth.
 Quinby set aside a plot of land on the corner of East Euclid and North 6th Street, which he had surveyed as early as 1862.
 He contacted noted Chicago architect John C. Cochrane, who designed a large two-story Italianate-Greek Revival mansion, now known as the Ivory Quinby House.
 The Quinby family deeded the estate to Monmouth College in 1965, under the condition that it be returned if the college no longer sees use for it.
 It was listed on the National Register of Historic Places in 1980.
-It is currently the residence of the college President.
+It is currently the residence of the Monmouth College President.